-Prerequisite(s): Grade of 'C' or better in CGP 250.
-Students will continue exploration of 3D modeling, animation, unwrapping, texturing and game engine exporting techniques.
+Students will continue exploration of 3D modeling, animation, unwrapping, texturing, and game engine exporting techniques.
 Students will further refine character modeling and animation techniques to create characters, models and animations that will be imported into an industry standard game engine thus developing a final project.
-Students must earn a 'C' or better in CGP 260 to progress into CGP 297.
+Students must earn a 'C' grade or better in CGP 260 to progress into CGP 297.
 Course fee.

-Credit hours: 3 Lecture contact hours: 2 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 2 2 Fall